-NOTE: AS 18.60.058 has new requirements for reporting work-related fatalities, hospitalizations, amputations or losses of an eye.
-The new rule went into effect on May 18, 2016, for workplaces under AKOSH jurisdiction.
+NOTE: AS 18.60.058 specifices requirements for reporting work-related fatalities, hospitalizations, amputations or losses of an eye for workplaces under AKOSH jurisdiction.

 6. Abbreviated Opening Conference.

 An abbreviated opening conference shall be conducted whenever the CSHO believes that circumstances at the worksite dictate the walkaround begin as promptly as possible.